danielcoblentz/Teaching-Assistant-Materials/README.md

 **Time:** 1:10 PM – 2:40 PM
 **Location:** Tutoring Center

 Feel free to stop by with questions, homework help, or to review any of the topics in these materials.
+Additionally if you need help using Git or accessing files I’ll be happy to walk you through it.